HackYourFuture/React/documentation/lesson-plans/W4-lesson-plan.md

 npm start
 ```

-Then follow the instructions on the page to make Fetch work.
+You should be able to access the site on <http://localhost:8081>.
+Then, follow the instructions on the page to make Fetch work.

 ### React + Fetch